aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === COBOL today

-In closing, we must remember that many mission critical systems to this day depend on large COBOL codebases; this is why, despite the kind of reputation it has earned during the last 60+ years of its existence, COBOL is still a topic of relevance today. // https://www.linkedin.com/pulse/importance-cobol-2023-bryan-varie/
+In closing, we must remember that many mission critical systems to this day depend on large COBOL codebases; this is why, despite the kind of reputation it has earned during the last 60+ years of its existence, COBOL is still a topic of relevance today @cobolImportance.

 == PL/I

 PL/I (Programming Language One) is perhaps the second most criticised programming language, after COBOL, that we will bring up.
-Developed in the 1960s at IBM, it was born as a "large" language, that no single programmer could wrap their head around. // guy steele
+Developed in the 1960s at IBM, it was born as a "large" language, that no single programmer could wrap their head around @steele1998growing.

 It included what were seen as the best features of ALGOL 60, Fortran IV and COBOL 60; together with a host of additional new features that were absent from the other three.
-While this should've made it a good language, unfortunately, as one can imagine, the problem with PL/I is that it was far too complex. // programming languages book
+While this should've made it a good language, unfortunately, as one can imagine, the problem with PL/I is that it was far too complex @sebesta2012concepts.

 Quoting Dijkstra, who eloquently criticises the language in question:

-"I absolutely fail to see how we can keep our growing programs firmly within our intellectual grip when by its sheer baroqueness the programming language—our basic tool, mind you!—already escapes our intellectual control."
+"I absolutely fail to see how we can keep our growing programs firmly within our intellectual grip when by its sheer baroqueness the programming language—our basic tool, mind you!—already escapes our intellectual control." @theHumbleProgrammer

 We think the main lesson to take away from PL/I is that a language shouldn't incorporate too many features that can't be well integrated together, but rather be designed with a minimal set of orthogonal features that allow for future extension by users.